-A summary of the movement in Group Risk Based Solvency surplus from £50.7 at 30 June 2022 to £50.4.0m at 31 December 2022 is set out in the table below.
+A summary of the movement in Group Risk Based Solvency surplus from £44.6m at 30 June 2023 to £39.6m at 31 December 2023 is set out in the table below.

 Analysis of movement in Group shareholder surplus £m

-Risk Based Solvency surplus at 30 June 2022 50.7
+Risk Based Solvency surplus at 30 June 2023 44.6

-Operating experience (3.9)
+Operating experience (0.6)

-Investment performance 0.5
+Investment performance 1.1

-Changes in assumptions 4.0
+Changes in assumptions (3.0)

-Dividends paid (3.2)
+Dividends paid (3.3)

-Foreign exchange 2.3
+Foreign exchange 0.8

-Risk Based Solvency surplus at 31 December 2022 50.4
+Risk Based Solvency surplus at 31 December 2023 39.6

-The movement in Group Risk Based Solvency surplus in the first half of the 2023 financial year was the result of dividends paid and operating experience, offset by changes in assumptions, positive investment market performance and exchange rate movements.
+The movement in Group Risk Based Solvency surplus in the first half of the 2024 financial year was the result of dividends paid, changes in assumptions and operating experience, offset by positive investment market performance and exchange rate movements.

-New business written had a positive £0.1m (H1 2022: negative £1.4m) impact on Own Funds for the period.
+New business written had a negative £0.1m (H1 2023: positive £0.1m) impact on Own Funds for the period.